 The cheapest X470 boards are more pricey than X370 between $130 – $140.
-With that amount, you have several options of the X470 Gaming Plus, MSI X470 Gaming Pro, and Gigabyte X470 Aorus Ultra Gaming.
+With that amount, you have several options for the X470 Gaming Plus, MSI X470 Gaming Pro, and Gigabyte X470 Aorus Ultra Gaming.

 Most MSI models are alike, and the Pro version has an I/O cover, the board might look better, and the only thing that feels off about it is, it is worth the $10 premium.
 However, comparing it to the Gigabyte X470 Aorus Ultra Gaming, I would choose it because it is better equipped.

-The Gigabyte X470 Aorus has a better audio solution, higher networking, USB type-C, more USB ports, better M.2 implementation, all of better quality.
-Both the VRM, the Gigabyte are similar, and MSI boards pack a 4 + 2 design, a sufficient power delivery due to a doubler.
+The Gigabyte X470 Aorus has a better audio solution, higher networking, USB type-C, more USB ports, and better M.2 implementation, all of better quality.
+Both the VRM, and the Gigabyte are similar, and MSI boards pack a 4 + 2 design, a sufficient power delivery due to a doubler.

 Generally, both MSI and Gigabyte have competitive products at reasonable prices, but Gigabyte X470 Aorus Ultra Gaming is the best x470 motherboard right now.

 Pros: Features are well set and clean power delivery for overclocking

 #2: Asus TUF X470-Plus Gaming

 For $160, we’ve for The Asus TUF X470-Plus Gaming costs $160, followed by the Asrock Fatal1ty X470 Gaming K4 at $170 Gigabyte X470 Aorus Gaming 5 at $180 and the Asus Prime X470-Pro at $185.
 The pricing for these motherboards might move around a bit, but that’s the range.